-Exams at Testing Centers
+Exams at Testing Centers or online proctors

-Once authorized for testing, candidates who have indicated a preference to take the EMP examination at a local testing center will receive a login and password that can be used to log in and self-schedule the exam through Webassessor, EMA's online registration system.
+Once authorized for testing, candidates who have indicated a preference to take the EMP examination at a local testing center or using an online proctor will receive a login and password that can be used to log in and self-schedule the exam through Webassessor, EMA's online registration system.
 Candidates will select the test center location, date, and time of exam administration appointment.